ChrstphrHll/npc_gen/students/Gianna Rhistel.md

 year: 2
 guild: Alderden
 partyID: 73
+tags:
+- Tiefling
+- Druid
+- Protection
+- 2nd
+- Alderden
 ---
 # Gianna Rhistel
 ---
 ### Description
 - 2nd year Tiefling Druid in Alderden
-- wavy brunette hair that's parted to the left, Violet Red eyes, and Purple skin
+- wavy brunette hair that's parted to the left, Gray eyes, and Purple skin
 - Is Dynamic and Shy, and has Speed as their ideal

 ### Organizations